harlamism/IdaClu/README.md

 ![ui](./img/ui.png)
 The user interface intentionally follows [***Miller's Law***](https://en.wikipedia.org/wiki/Miller%27s_law) in *UX* - "The immediate memory span of people is limited to approximately seven items, plus or minus two."
-Here's the breakdown of main widgets:
+Here's the breakdown of the main widgets:

 1. ***Toolkit*** - scrollable area with buttons for recognized ***IDAPython*** scripts
 2. ***View*** - table-based view for script output, function selection, and rendering current labels